 This survey course consists of two main sections.
 The first half of the course describes and analyses social networks, or what is called "network analysis".
 The second half builds on this by exploring how we can explain network structures or other aspects of socio-political life and investigate relational mechanisms using networks, or what is called "network modelling".
 The main lecture programme covers central concepts in the network literature and discusses how these concepts are theoretically motivated, methodologically operationalized, and applied.
 Various in-class exercises encourage familiarity and reflection on these concepts.
-Overflow practical sessions will offer the opportunity to work through a script in R (so do bring your laptops).
-These practical exercises help connect the concepts discussed in the lecture to the practical exercises.
+Practical tutorials in R will offer hands-on opportunities to use the various concepts and measures taught (so do bring your laptops).